yashodeepk/ShreyanagarPrabhagApp/README.md

 # ShreyanagarPrabhagApp

 App build with React Native.

-1.Connecting people of same community for blood donation, advertisement,festivals celebration, and updating people for new education scheme and courses.
+Connecting people of same community for blood donation, advertisement,festivals celebration, and updating people for new education scheme and courses.
 Backend is written in node and hosted on firebase.
 Front-end is written in react-native using expo.

 # ScreenShots